 REPLICATE(' ', ROUND(CAST(MIN(Score) AS float) * 50.0 / CAST((SELECT MAX(SCORE) FROM @TeamScore) as float), 0))

-Here is the bit used to calculate the number of stars between the minimum and maximum scores
+Here is how we calculate the number of stars between the minimum and maximum scores.

 REPLICATE('*', ROUND(CAST((MAX(Score) - MIN(Score)) AS float) * 50.0 / CAST((SELECT MAX(SCORE) FROM @TeamScore) as float), 0))

-It’s the same technique used before, except now we are only interested in building start from the minimum score to the maximum score.
-To do this we just take the difference.
-To build the bar, we just concatenate the space base with the stars.
+This is the same technique we used before, except now we are only interested in building the start from the minimum score to the maximum score.
+In order to do this, we just take the difference.
+For us to build the bar, we just concatenate the space based with the stars.

-Now that we’ve gotten the bar build, we have an issue: How do we indicate the team’s average score?
-It should be located somewhere in the middle of the bar, but who do we put it there?
+Now that we have gotten the bar build, we have an issue; and that is, how do we indicate the team’s average score?
+This should be located somewhere in the middle of the bar, but who do we place there?

 STUFF to the Rescue!

-Fortunately, we can use the STUFF built-in function to replace, at the position of our choosing, one character with another.
+Fortunately, we can use the STUFF built-in function to replace a character with another from the chosen position.

 To help you understand how this all works, I put together a diagram showing how a bar is built